ba-st/Winter/README.md

  ## Problems

-  #### Chipmunk2D is temporaly disabled because of VM crashes problems on Linux and could not build properly on Windows.
-Physics temporaly simulated in Smalltalk.
+  #### Chipmunk2D is temporarily disabled because of VM crashes problems on Linux and could not build properly on Windows.
+Physics temporarily simulated in Smalltalk.

   #### Sound does not work on pharo for linux distributions, framework works fine but you will not hear sounds on Linux.